Acellera/htmd/doc/source/tutorials/analysis/villin-folding.md

 len(sims)
 ```

-A {py:class}`~htmd.simlist.Sim` is the unit of analysis: trajectory frames + the matching topology PDB.
+A {py:class}`~htmd.simlist.Sim` is the unit of analysis: trajectory frames + the matching topology / structure file (any moleculekit-supported topology format works — PDB, PSF, prmtop, ...).

 ## Step 2 - Project geometry to Cα distances